 Curves in harmony with nature

-A back of a violin had been hanging on the wall in my workshop for a year, before I had the confidence to use it for drawing with the necessary respect.
+A back of a violin has been hanging on the wall in my workshop for a year, until I have the confidence to use it for drawing with the necessary respect.
 I needed to observe and understand the curves abstractly, away from cultural preconceptions or emotional clichés, to find something fresh and innocent in them, simply following them again and again.

-Symmetry as a dialogue between two oposite positions,
+Symmetry as a dialogue between two opposite positions,

 creating a space for understanding

 Using the back of a violin as a template for this series of drawings has led me to understand symmetry as a development.
 Instead of considering symmetry as a rigid mirrored reflection, it could be seen as a flow between two opposite points, in a pendular movement.
 This balance is known in physics as “simple harmonic movement”.

 The back of the violin that I have been using for the drawings comes from Klaus Ludwig Clement´s workshop in Leipzig.

 Ink drawings on Nishimura Ganpi handmade paper, 62 x 48 cm.